A SHOT IN THE DARK

 Conference Speakers are leading academics and expert practitioners in the use of steroids from a sports, image enhancing and treatment perspective.

-Jim McVeigh – Director: Centre for Public Health, Liverpool John Moores University
+Jim McVeigh – Director: Public Health Institute, Liverpool John Moores University

 Susan Backhouse – Professor of Psychology & Behavioural Nutrition, Head of Centre for sports Performance, Leeds Beckett University